SGAG Logo

 Copyright: 1965

-First published in This Week, March 14, 1965. *Likely the source for the first half of Chapter 8 of Legacy of Danger.
+First published in This Week, March 14, 1965. *The source for half of Chapter 8 of Legacy of Danger.

 A highly gifted American scientist is heading to Vienna via ocean liner.
 Section Q believes he is going to defect to the other side there and would like to know the truth before it happens.
 They ask Selena Mead to take the same ship and see if she can figure out if he plans on returning or is this a one-way trip?